tayloraswift/swift-png/doc/3.0.0/tutorials.md

 | `.rgba8` | `(R, G, B, A)` | 8 | `Int.max`
 | `.rgba16` | `(R, G, B, A)` | 16 | `Int.max`

 As you might expect, `.indexed1`, …, `.indexed8` are also valid format targets for the non-indexed `encode()` and `convert()` APIs.
 In these cases, the library will attempt to index the input image for you.
-However, if the input contains too many distinct colors for the given indexed format, you will get a `PNG.ConversionError.paletteOverflow` error.
-These APIs will never throw `PNG.ConversionError.indexOutOfRange` however, because no indices were ever supplied.
+However, if the input contains too many distinct colors for the given indexed format, you will get a `ConversionError.paletteOverflow` error.
+These APIs will never throw `ConversionError.indexOutOfRange` however, because no indices were ever supplied.

 ### `encode(v: :::::)`